 Every deck that goes a little deeper than merely being a clone of TdM, Thoth or WCS deserves a decent companion.
 But unfortunately there aren’t many good ones out there.
 Book of Seshet is one of the exceptions.
 This guidebook, written for The Rosetta Tarot by MM Meleen, also happens to offer slightly more if you’re into Golden Dawn and Thoth.

-I own many of Robert Place’s decks (granted, I am not equally enthusiastic about all of them).
+Place’s new book is a companion for the Sevenfold, the TdM and Hermeticism I own many of Robert Place’s decks (granted, I love most, but am not equally enthusiastic about all of them).
 Strangely enough that has not translated itself into even one review, but I am sure I’ll rectify that at one point.
 Besides his decks I’ve come to enjoy many of his writings and books.
 Combine those two and you have the reason for this little news-item.
 Because….Finally, it is here!
 Well, almost then.
 Place’s newest book is coming soon and it is one many of us Place-deck-collectors have been waiting for.
 Not only is he an artist with a very recognizable simple but elegant art-style, but he is also an extremely knowledgable art-historian and tarot historian.
 His book Tarot and History is a classic (on the pile of my standard tarot reference books) and the companion for the Alchemical Tarot (AT), Alchemy and the Tarot, is unequivocally one of the best deck companions ever written.
 But…if you are very much into his AT (ed4 or not), chances are you have the Tarot of the Sevenfold Mystery too.
-And as gorgeous as it is… most of us have been wanting for a book that explained all those ancient history, mythology and other esoteric and…
+And as gorgeous as it is… most of us have…

 A good tarot deck companion is a title that gets shared fast and easily.
 Simple because there are too many decks devoid of a (good) one.
 Most tarot readers have one: a deck so chockfull of symbolism linked to a specific theme or tradition, we need more than that LWB.
 And even the better (kit) companions sometimes still sorely miss information to understand certain depictions.
 We miss the creator’s research.
 The Minoan